Freedom to Write, Freedom to Read.

 We are supported by our active membership of literary professionals and friends as well as by the generosity of individual donors, corporate sponsors and grants from trusts and foundations, including Arts Council England.

 English PEN is governed by a board of trustees which is elected from and by members.
 The President of English PEN is Maureen Freely.
-The Director is Jo Glanville.
+The Interim Director is Antonia Byatt.